iennae/ed-training/labs/lab_3.md

 ## Generate the chef repo.

 In this exercise we are creating a monolithic chef-repo.
 The monolithic chef-repo will hold the global policy items as well as any cookbooks created in this workshop.
 Generally, when using with a Chef server you choose between one of two strategies.

+You can learn more about these supported workflows at this Chef RFC: https://github.com/chef/chef-rfc/blob/master/rfc019-chef-workflows.md

 1. Monolithic Workflow - 1 chef-repo containing everything that maps to 1 repo in source control.
 2. 1 cookbook per repo + policy only chef-repo.